matthew-bull/matthew-bull.github.io/about.md

 ### Mobile first

 Device agnostic design is now a standard for all work I am involved in.
+I have been using frameworks such as Boostrap 3 to design device agnostic sites from the ground up.

 ### Agile